-- b Type X to return to the System Functions menu. - c Return to step 3.
+b Type any key to return to the System Functions menu.

 4.4 Replay EOT Announcement

 The EOT message for every train that is stored in long-term memory can be replayed through the local speaker.
 The replaying of the EOT message does not activate the PTT, so it isn't broadcast over the radio.